London Shakespeare Workout (LSW)

 Italy, Ireland, the United States, Wales, Canada, Uganda, Northern Ireland, China, Chile,

-India, Germany and Norway among others.
-In tandem with
+India, Hungry, France, Germany and Norway among others.

 the London Business School, LSW developed